 |137 x 97 x 132 mm (5.39 x 3.82 x 5.2″)

 Although it is not a “pure” Leica in that it shares so much with a more mass-produced Panasonic model that costs almost £300 less, the Leica V-Lux 5 is one of the more affordable ways to own a Leica camera.
 It is also one of the more accessible ways to own a Leica camera.

 Image quality, while not up there with the best of what compact system cameras or DSLRs can currently offer, is nonetheless pretty decent in terms of both the colors and definition delivered, with the Leica V Lux 5 being capable of better results than expected in challenging conditions, such as low light or even night time shooting.
-Image quality, while not up there with the best of what compact system cameras or DSLRs can currently offer, is nonetheless pretty decent in terms of both the colors and definition delivered (as long as the camera is resting on a steady surface).
+While not up there with the best of what compact system cameras or DSLRs can currently offer, image quality is nonetheless pretty decent in terms of both the colors and definition delivered (as long as the camera is resting on a steady surface).

-The maximum aperture of f/2.8, which does not appear to be all that impressive on paper, fortunately, seems to deliver in practice.
-At the same time, the broad lens range, which reaches from a 35mm equivalent ultra-wide angle of 25mm up to 400mm at the telephoto end, is very useful, as it eliminates the need to shuffle forward or back to achieve the framing you were going for.
+Fortunately, the maximum aperture of f/2.8, which does not appear to be all that impressive on paper, seems to deliver in practice.
+At the same time, the broad lens range, which reaches from a 35mm equivalent ultra-wide angle of 25mm up to 400mm at the telephoto end, is handy, as it eliminates the need to shuffle forward or back to achieve the framing you were going for.
 It is much simpler to zoom in rapidly to accomplish that “catch” that you would have otherwise missed.

-Since we can shoot 4K video and 20-megapixel stills and do so with a sensor that is larger than average, the “one camera fits all” approach that we have taken here may very well be sufficient for the majority of photographers.
+Since we can shoot 4K video and 20-megapixel stills with a larger-than-average sensor, the “one camera fits all” approach we have taken here may be sufficient for most photographers.